Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Comparison with Gaia Apsis

 The Apsis GSP-Phot and GSP-Spec modules independently provide [M/H] estimates.
-In order to test for their consistency, we identified all stars, which have [M/H] estimates from both modules.
-In Fig.\ \ref{fig:HyaMH} we plot the [M/H] estimates along with diagonal dashed lines marking a 1:1 correspondence.
+In order to test their consistency, we identified all stars that have [M/H] estimates from both modules.
+Figure\ \ref{fig:HyaMH} shows the [M/H] estimates along with diagonal dashed lines marking a 1:1 correspondence.
 GSP-Phot [M/H] are the original published Apsis values.
-A recalibration using Code Version 1.6 of the gdr3apcal Python package\footnote{\texttt{gdr3apcal} codebase: https://github.com/mpi-astronomy/gdr3apcal} according to \citet{Andrae2022} results in revised [M/H] estimates for Pleiades stars with a wider intrinsic spread, and which are on average 1.0\,dex lower than the original Apsis estimates.
-As a low average [M/H]$\approx -1.1$ appears non-physical for member stars of the Pleiades \citep{Funayama2009,Soderblom2009}, we reject the re-calibration of the GSP-Phot [M/H].
-GSP-Spec [M/H] estimates are re-calibrated according to \citet{RecioBlanco2022}, and using the polynomial coefficients applicable to open clusters.
+A recalibration using Code Version 1.6 of the gdr3apcal Python package\footnote{\texttt{gdr3apcal} codebase: https://github.com/mpi-astronomy/gdr3apcal} according to \citet{Andrae2022} results in revised [M/H] estimates for Pleiades stars with a wider intrinsic spread; on average these are 1.0\,dex lower than the original Apsis estimates.
+As a low average [M/H]$\approx -1.1$ appears non-physical for member stars of the Pleiades \citep{Funayama2009,Soderblom2009}, we reject the recalibration of the GSP-Phot [M/H].
+GSP-Spec [M/H] estimates are recalibrated according to \citet{RecioBlanco2022}, and using the polynomial coefficients applicable to open clusters.
 This results in an average correction of $\approx$0.09\,dex towards higher [M/H] values.